apache/apisix-dashboard/README.md

 $ yarn build
 ```

-5. The bundle files are under `/dist` folder if the step 4 is successful.
-6. We recommend using `nginx` to handle those bundled files, just put them under nginx's html folder, then visit `http://$IP` in your browser.
+5. The bundled files are under `/dist` folder if the step 4 is successful, then We recommend using `nginx` to handle those files: just move them to nginx's default html folder, then visit `http://127.0.0.1` in your browser.
+The default Setting page would be shown, and you should set the API field to the manager api's address, e.g `http://127.0.0.1:8080/apisix/admin` .
-7. NOTE: You may need to update the manager api's address in the dashboard's setting page.

 ## Other